TransMIA: Membership Inference Attacks Using Transfer Shadow Training: Introduction

-In this paper, we focus on \emph{deep learning}, which is one of the most popular approaches in machine learning, and study the risk of membership inference against transfer learning systems in the white-box access setting.
+In this paper, we focus on \emph{deep learning}, one of the most popular approaches in machine learning, and study the risk of membership inference against transfer learning systems in the white-box access setting.
 Specifically, we focus on \emph{network-based deep transfer learning} \cite{Bengio:11:JMLR,Bengio:12:JMLR,Tan_arXiv18}, which trains a deep neural network in the source domain (i.e., source model) and reuses a part of the neural network to construct another neural network in the target domain (i.e., target model).
 Then we model and analyze an adversary who has white-box access to the transferred part of the source model.

-In this analysis, we assume that the adversary has only black-box access to the whole source model, because the source organization would not reveal the parameters of the source model (in fact, the parameters of the whole source model can reveal a lot of membership information \cite{Nasr_SP19}).
-In other words, we assume the white-box access setting only for the transferred model to analyze the \emph{privacy risk in data transfer across organizations}; e.g., the privacy risk when the transferred model is leaked from the target organization.
-The adversary possesses the parameters of the transferred model, and obtains the source model's output by querying arbitrary input.
-Then the adversary infers whether or not personal data of a particular user are used to train the source model.
+In this analysis, we assume that the source organization does not reveal all parameters of the whole source model to general consumers, since otherwise membership inference attacks would be performed efficiently \cite{Nasr_SP19}.
+Then the adversary does not have white black-box access to the whole source model.
+Instead, we assume that the adversary has white-box access only to the transferred part of the source model to analyze the \emph{privacy risk in model transfer across organizations}; e.g., the privacy risk when the target organization, which obtains the transferred model by signing a contract with the source organization, leaks the transferred model by illegal access or internal fraud.
+In this setting, the adversary obtains the source model's output by querying arbitrary input, and infers whether or not personal data of a particular user have been used to train the source model.